Nathanpmyoung/nathanpmyoung.github.io/pages/Building Heaven.md

 - Conflicts
 - There are, I think some issues with the things I've laid out.
 - Good vs Universal.
 What if it's really good for a few but bad for many?
 What about beings who might exist?
 This is well trodden ground, I lean slightly in favour of more beings, even if average happiness is lower (as anyone who has come to one of my parties knows), but I could be persuaded.
 I am pretty wary of thinking I know better than others, especially others who are less powerful (as the non-yet-alive often are).
 - I am also pretty in favour of consent and property rights.
 The [[Repugnant Conclusion]] can be a great end state whilst also not being a path we can get to - maybe those who are currently alive don't want to give up their resources for new beings.
-And maybe the governance process doesn't force them to
+And maybe the governance process doesn't force them to.
+Who am I to disagree?
+Sometimes forcing good outcomes can be worse than merely mediocre ones.
+- Growing vs Stable.
+How do you have stable growth?
+If the future can change then can't their be winners and losers?
+Can't there be those who want to see the future be more Randian and less luxury space communism?
+I hope that we end up good enough at coordinating that those who create lots of value are often passing it back to mega-foundations with the good of beings at their centre.
+But this doesn't seem axiomatic.
+- Growing vs Good.
+If change is unpredictable, it might be bad. [[When I left Christianity]], how could I know that my life after was going to be good.
+Likewise how can we know we are getting better futures without some chance that we get worse ones.
+I guess it's about equilibria - changes that are pretty stable unless everyone is very confident, but still.
+- Finally then some critiques of common *pretty good* heavens and some discussions of some *disconcertingly plausible* midtopias
+- The Culture.
+The culture is a universe w
 -
 -